Hurricane Henri: United States

 Governor of Massachusetts Charlie Baker held a press conference on August 20.
 He activated 1,000 members of the Massachusetts National Guard to assist with water rescues.
 In Newport, Rhode Island, a beach and a road were set to be closed.
 Public Services crews were ordered to be on standby to respond to fallen trees.
 The Connecticut Department of Energy and Environmental Protection ordered campgrounds in the state to be closed from August 21 to August 23.

 On August 20, Governor Ned Lamont of Connecticut declared a state of emergency ahead of the arrival of the storm.
 Mandatory evacuations were ordered in several communities.
 Storm surge, flash flooding, and high winds widespread throughout a large area were of the utmost concern preceding Henri's arrival.
 Hundreds of flights were delayed or cancelled at major airports across LaGuardia, John F. Kennedy, Logan, and Newark.
 Public transit including railway and ferries were suspended in these regions as well.
+On Long Island, the entire Greenport Branch and portions of the Montauk Branch were suspended.
+All state parks south of Interstate 84 in New York were shut down.
 Inland residents were reminded that they could be hit hard as well coastal communities.
 Tractor trailers were banned from driving on Interstate 95 in Connecticut at 15:00 UTC on August 22.
 Shelters were opened around New England.
 In Massachusetts, storm barriers abroad were closed to protect from potential flooding.
 Henri was expected to move to a stall over the Connecticut–New York border, highly exacerbating floods in the areas.